AndreiBarsan/andreibarsan.github.io/_posts/2021-03-25-video-tips.md

 Some simple tricks:

- * Compress a video to a fixes size budget, e.g., for Papercept or CMT, using the “two pass” method from [this wiki page](https://trac.ffmpeg.org/wiki/Encode/H.264):
+ * Compress a video to a fixed size budget, e.g., for Papercept or CMT, using the “two pass” method from [this wiki page](https://trac.ffmpeg.org/wiki/Encode/H.264):
    ```bash
   INPUT=YOUR_RAW_VIDEO.mp4; BITRATE=875k;